 Disabilities and the benefits WFH (working from home)

 Reasons why employers are hesitant to adopt remote work policies

 As mentioned, many employers hold negative perceptions of remote work and remote workers.
 People Management, cited a survey by Ricoh Europe, showing that up to 65% of top decision makers mistrusted employees who worked from home.
 Further, almost 40% felt that their subordinates didn’t work as effectively or as hard when tele-commuting as compared to efforts when working in a traditional in-person office setting.

 Is there an element of truth found to support these negative perceptions of remote workers?
 Perhaps.
 The Society for Human Resource Management (SHRM) found that people prone to alcohol and recreational drug use, particularly during the pandemic, were inclined to use these substances during their work day.

 Reported drug use while working from home

 Sierra Tucson, an Arizona-based mental health and drug rehabilitation treatment center with a 160 acre facility completed a self-medication research study.
 Its findings were striking.
-The data showed that 21% of American workers when working remotely reported to have used alcohol, cannabis, and/or other recreational drugs.
+The data showed that 21% of American workers when tele-commuting reported to have used alcohol, cannabis, and/or other recreational drugs.
 Even with the possibility of detection by members of their distributed work team, 22% of remote workers divulged that when they were participating in collaborative video conferencing (Zoom or MS Teams), they were under the influence of marijuana, alcohol or other recreational drugs.
 Finally, during COVID-19 lockdowns and mandated closures, 52% of marijuana users reported an increase in drug use.